STUDS’ PLACE: LOST AND FOUND

 journalist Rick Kogan and documentarian Tom Weinberg.

-Part of the wave of creative and original television programs known as the “Chicago School of Television,” Studs’ Place was broadcast live on NBC in 1950 and ABC in 1951.
+Part of the wave of creative and original television programs known as the “Chicago School of Television,” Studs’ Place was broadcast live, briefly on NBC in 1950, and weekly on ABC from spring 1950 – spring 1952.
 The cast included Studs Terkel as the proprietor, Studs; Beverly Younger as Grace, the waitress; and Win Stracke and Chet Roble as Win and Chet.
 There was no written script, with all dialogue improvised by the cast, with regular musical performances by Stracke and Roble.
 Because early television was broadcast live, very few programs were recorded and saved.

 In addition to the lost episodes, you’ll get to hear jokes and stories from the Studs’ Place 40th anniversary reunion in 1989 featuring Studs Terkel, Beverly Younger, Win Stracke, producer Charlie Andrews, director Dan Petrie, and producer Sterling “Red” Quinlan.
 Terkel: “I thought [Studs’ Place] was the dumbest thing I had ever heard… but somehow they talked me into it.”